spectrocloud/librarium/packages/docs/content/04-clusters/1-aws-clusters.md

 The following steps need to be performed to reconfigure worker pool nodes:-

 * Access the nodes view for the the cluster.
-* Edit settings of the desired node pool.
+* Edit the settings of the desired node pool.
 * Change the instance type to the desired instance type.
-* Save node pool settings.
-After node pool settings are updated node pool reconfiguration begins within a few minutes.
-The older nodes in the node pool are deleted one by one and replaced by new nodes launched with new instance type configured.
+* Save the node pool settings.
+After the node pool settings are updated, the node pool reconfiguration begins within a few minutes.
+The older nodes in the node pool are deleted one by one and replaced by new nodes launched with the new instance type configured.
-* Provisioning status is updated with ongoing progress of nodes being deleted and added.
+* The provisioning status is updated with ongoing progress of nodes being deleted and added.